ipcamit/kim-nequip/docs/gnn.md

 :::{tip}
-Please note the image of red central atom on the left gray circle, which indicates that red atom is within the cutoff distance of the whait atom, hence for first convolution it contributes to the feature of white atom.
+Please note the image of red central atom on the left gray circle, which indicates that red atom is within the cutoff distance of the white atom, hence for first convolution it contributes to the feature of white atom.
 In second convolution this summed up feature contributes to the feature of the red atom.
 Thus giving equivalent representation as the cyclic graph convolutions.